AlbinoGeek/static-generics-example/README.md

 # Static Generics Example

-This is an oversimplified example of using Genny to gain the power of generics in Golang through code generation.
+This is an oversimplified example of using [cheekybits/genny](https://github.com/cheekybits/genny) to gain the power of generics in Golang through code generation.

 ## Usage